 React2Shell | CVE-2025-55182

-(Important) One of the methods to create a function in JS is function constructor
+(Important) One of the methods to create a function in JavaScript is the function constructor.

 create_function.js

-Note: These functions considered as anonymous functions so save it in a variable and call it
+Note: These functions are considered anonymous functions, so save them in a variable and call them.

-The prototype represent the shape of the object (properties, functions, parameters …etc.)
+The prototype represents the shape of the object (properties, functions, parameters, etc.)

-we can use __proto__ to call a specific functions inside this shape
+We can use __proto__ to call specific functions inside this shape:

 call_apply.js